-My family loves having steak and eggs for breakfast.
-To make it a quick one that I can cook on weekday mornings, I use relatively thin steaks - ½ inch thick.
-I quickly grill them on my indoor dual-contact grill and cook the eggs in a nonstick skillet.
+My family loves steak and eggs for breakfast.
+To make it quick enough for weekday mornings, I use relatively thin steaks - ½ inch thick.
+I quickly grill them on my indoor grill and cook the eggs in a nonstick skillet.
+I also make this meal for dinner on occasion - I love that it's ready in 20 minutes!

 Ingredients